cenkrn/CenkInfonal/README.md

    2.Writers class :
      REQUIREMENTS : 3-4-6.

    - This tests provide pagination control.
-It control that is last name of page, lists top of second page of writers again?
+It controls that last name of page lists top of second page of writers again?
    - Testing of Book/Writers page.
    - Already Logged Facebook users should enter automatically.